jasmine/jasmine.github.io/README.md

 * Everything under `_api`, `_npm_api`, and `_browser-runner-runner-api`
 * A few of `_tutorials/*.md`.
-The ones that are auto-generated have a comment neaer the top saying what they were generated from.
+The ones that are auto-generated have a comment near the top saying what they were generated from.

 Don't edit those files directly as any changes you make to them will be lost the next time the documentation is generated.